janemiceli/rabbitmq-perf-html/README.md

   data-plot-key="send-msg-rate"
   data-series-key="minMsgSize"></div>
 ```
-spec file that can be used to gather data for the above result:
+JavaScript spec file that can be used to gather data for the above result:
 ```javascript
 [
  {'name':      'message-sizes-and-producers',